Close your eyes and picture it.

 For so many that day never comes.
 Life – or fate – simply gets in the way.

 Because someday I’ll no longer be able to travel.
 And when that day comes, I’m comforted by the fact that I’ll always have my memories.

-Of riding a camel around the pyramids on a blazing hot Egyptian day…of gritting my teeth in the back of a hurtling, Hindi-music-blaring Indian taxi…of the frigid winter morning I had the snow-covered Great Wall all to myself…of the grueling hike to the Monastery at Petra with new friends from three different countries…of the blinding, orange sun rising over Angkor Wat…of setting foot on my 7th continent, Antarctica.
+Of riding a camel around the pyramids on a blazing hot Egyptian day.
+Gritting my teeth in the back of a hurtling, Hindi-music-blaring Indian taxi.
+The frigid winter morning I had the snow-covered Great Wall all to myself.
+The blinding, orange sun rising over Angkor Wat.
+Setting foot on my 7th continent, Antarctica.

 Of a life lived with travel.

 Life is short.
 Make your own memories.
 The world awaits.